British

 The Mark XVII was designed for some "County" class cruisers with the intention of replacing two of their single 4"/45 (10.2 cm) Mark V mountings with twin mountings without exceeding the Treaty weight limits.
 This hair-splitting exercise was described as "ridiculous punctiliousness" by John Campbell.
 Twelve guns were manufactured, all of which were later converted back to the Mark XVI standard.
 The Mark XVIII was the original designation for an improved version of the Mark XVI but this was redesignated as the Mark XVI* before being accepted into service.
 The Mark XXI was a lighter version built to revised design rules with an autofretted monobloc barrel and removable breech ring.

-Some 2,555 Mark XVI and XVI* along with 238 Mark XXI guns were manufactured in Britain.
+Some 2,555 Mark XVI and XVI* guns along with 238 Mark XXI guns were manufactured in Britain.
 Canada produced 504 Mark XVI* and 135 Mark XXI guns.
-Australia produced a further 45 Mark XVI* guns.
+Australia built a further 45 Mark XVI* guns.

 Gun Characteristics